ariwald/yourPetition/README.md

 SIGN THE PETITION
 Provide a signature by drawing into the HTML canvas element.
 The logic was written in JavaScript jQuery.
 After successfully signing, the user is shown his signature as well as a list of everybody else who signed.
+The user can also sort by city and see how much the neighbors care about the issue.
 The user can also edit the profile, delete or change the signature.

 FRONTEND